PX4/PX4-Devguide/en/ros/external_position_estimation.md

 - VIO uses *onboard sensors* to get pose data from the vehicle's perspective (see [egomotion](https://en.wikipedia.org/wiki/Visual_odometry#Egomotion)).
 - MoCap uses a system of *off-board cameras* to get vehicle pose data in a 3D space (i.e. it is an external system that tells the vehicle its pose).

 Pose data from either type of system can be used to update a PX4-based autopilot's local position estimate (relative to the local origin) and also can optionally also be fused into the vehicle attitude estimation.
-Additionally, if the external pose system also provides linear velocity measurements, it can be used to improve the state estimate.
-(Fusion of linear velocity measurments is only supported by the EKF2)
+Additionally, if the external pose system also provides linear velocity measurements, it can be used to improve the state estimate (fusion of linear velocity measurements is only supported by the EKF2).

 This topic explains how to configure a PX4-based system to get data from MoCap/VIO systems (either via ROS or some other MAVLink system) and more specifically how to set up MoCap systems like VICON and Optitrack, and vision-based estimation systems like [ROVIO](https://github.com/ethz-asl/rovio), [SVO](https://github.com/uzh-rpg/rpg_svo) and [PTAM](https://github.com/ethz-asl/ethzasl_ptam)).